obonaventure/cnp3/book-2nd/principles/network.rst

       R4--B ;
    }

-In this network above, node `R2` is attached to two outgoing links. `R2` is connected to both `R1` and `R3`. `R2` can easily determine that it is connected to these two nodes by exchanging packets with them or observing the packets that it receives over each interface.
+In the network above, node `R2` is attached to two outgoing links. `R2` is connected to both `R1` and `R3`. `R2` can easily determine that it is connected to these two nodes by exchanging packets with them or observing the packets that it receives over each interface.
 Assume for example that when a host or node starts, it sends a special control packet over each of its interfaces to advertise its own address to its neighbors.
 When a host or node receives such a packet, it automatically replies with its own address.
-This exchange can also be used to verify whether a neighbor, either node or host, is still alive. whose identifiers are respectively `R2.ne` and `R2.se`.
+This exchange can also be used to verify whether a neighbor, either node or host, is still alive.
 With `source routing`, the data plane packets include a list identifiers.
 This list is called a `source route` and indicates the path to be followed by the packet as a sequence of link identifiers.
 When a node receives such a `data plane` packet, it first checks whether the packet's destination is direct neighbor.
 In this case, the packet is forwarded to the destination.
 Otherwise, the node extracts the next address from the list and forwards it to the neighbor.
 This allows the source to specify the explicit path to be followed for each packet.
 For example, in the figure above there are two possible paths between `A` and `B`.
 To use the path via `R2`, `A` would send a packet that contains `R1,R2,R3` as source route.
 To avoid going via `R2`, `A` would place `R1,R3` as the source route in its transmitted packet.
 If `A` knows the complete network topology and all link identifiers, it can easily compute the source route towards each destination.
 If needed, it could even use different paths, e.g. for redundancy, to reach a given destination.
 However, in a real network hosts do not usually have a map of the entire network topology.

 .. index:: record route